Leonardo-de-Andrade/ecommerce/README.md

 # ecommerce
-Generic ecommerce web application developed with php and libraries like slim, rain and phpmailer.
+Generic ecommerce web application developed with php and frameworks like slim and rain.